ansible/ansible/docs/docsite/rst/playbooks_loops.rst

 Using register with a loop
 ``````````````````````````

-When using ``register`` with a loop, the data structure placed in the variable will contain a ``results`` attribute that is a list of all responses from the module.
+After using ``register`` with a loop, the data structure placed in the variable will contain a ``results`` attribute that is a list of all responses from the module.

 Here is an example of using ``register`` with ``with_items``::